futuregrid/virtual-cluster/doc/source/intro.rst

   -n 	Number of computaion nodes you want to run with.
   -a 	Name of virtual cluster you want to run program on

-.. note: Make sure that the number you input is no larger than the acutal number of computaion node you created.
+Make sure that the number you input is no larger than the acutal number of computaion node you created.

-.. note: The virtual cluster name should be a name of cluster which is currently running
+The virtual cluster name should be a name of cluster which is currently running.

 FOR DEVELOPERS ONLY